Assessment and marking boycott: information for students

 You can reach out to us to discuss concerns and plans.
 You can find the Leeds UCU union branch on twitter (@leedsucu), tiktok (@leedsucu), or via ucu@leeds.ac.uk Leeds Student Staff Solidarity has a helpful overview of student support.
 You can find them on twitter (@SSSLeeds).

-We hope that with your help, the Senior Management Team will de-escalate so that together with management we can improve your learning conditions and our working conditions.
+We hope that with your help, the Senior Management Team will engage in meaningful negotiations so that together with management we can improve your learning conditions and our working conditions.

 In solidarity,